-Message from the Ambassador
+Message from the Charge’ d’Affairs a.i

 Sudan is endowed with immense abundant untapped natural resources including vast areas of land.
 Approximately 63% of Sudan’s land area is agricultural land, which is suitable for a wide variety of crop cultivation and animal husbandry.
 Cultivable land is estimated at 74 million hectares, only 25 percent of which is currently under cultivation.
-Water resources comprise water from the River Nile and its tributaries, seasonal streams, underground water and rainfall, estimated around 30 billion cubic meters.
+Water resources comprise water from the river Nile and its tributaries, seasonal streams, underground water, and rainfall, estimated around 30 billion cubic meters.
 Sudan’s vast multitude of domestic animals represent a large proportion of all African livestock.
 Official sources estimated cattle numbers at 42 million, sheep 55 million, goats 45 million, camels 7 million and poultry 60 million.
-The fertile agricultural lands, the enormous quantities of water, and the variety of its livestock qualify Sudan to be the breadbasket for the Arab World, the Middle East and the African Continent.
+The fertile agricultural lands, the enormous quantities of water, and the variety of its livestock qualify Sudan to be the breadbasket for the Arab World, the Middle East, and the African Continent.

-The country's foreign policy focuses on preservation of Sudan territorial integrity, promotion of trans-regional economic cooperation, integration into African and Arab structures and contribution to the strengthening of global security.
+The country's foreign policy focuses on preservation of Sudan territorial integrity, promotion of trans-regional economic cooperation, integration into African structures and contribution to the strengthening of global security.
 Sudan believes in a policy of non-interference in the internal affairs of other countries and the autonomy of all nations in global politics, as well as the right of states to relations based on common interest and mutual benefit.
-It also supports an international order that promotes justice, equality, human inter-dependence, sustainable development and good neighborly relations.
-Sudan as a member of international and regional organisations, plays a major role to enhance peace, security and stability in the region.
+It also supports an international order that promotes justice, equality, human inter-dependence, sustainable development, and good neighborly relations.
+Sudan as a member of international and regional organisations, plays a major role to enhance peace, security, and stability in the region.

-I invite you to use our internet sources, and glad to say that I and my staff would be delighted to offer you further assistance.
+I invite you to use our internet sources, and glad to say that I and the Embassy staff would be delighted to offer you further assistance.
 Please browse our web site for more information about the Embassy of the Republic of Sudan in Ottawa.
 If you have any questions or would like to speak with our staff regarding our services, they stand ready to assist you.

 E-mail us at: firstname.lastname@example.org

-or call us at: 613-235-4000
+or call us at: 613-235-4000.